openhab/openhab1-addons/bundles/action/org.openhab.action.telegram/README.md

 `http` and `https` are the only protocols allowed.

-In case you want to send a base64 jpeg or png image.
+If you would like to send a base64 jpeg or png image.

 telegram.rules